mailbots/mailbots/README.md

 Note: While in dev_mode, the MailBot owner is instead redirected to the sandbox.

-Your bot receives the `extension.installed` webhook which can be used to schedule a series of welcome emails to the user.
+Your bot receives the `mailbot.installed` webhook which can be used to schedule a series of welcome emails to the user.

 # Testing